 You meet periodically with your mentor and the program director to discuss individual goals and future career plans.

 If you have an interest in education, an opportunity to present didactic lectures to the residents is provided.
-The fellow also attends the annual Teach-the-Teacher Symposium held in the Department of Urology for faculty development purposes.
+You also attend the annual Teach-the-Teacher Symposium held in the Department of Urology for faculty development purposes.

-The fellow attends the weekly Urology Imaging & Pathology conference.
-Additionally, the fellow participates in the Genitourinary Oncology conference conducted every other week, the monthly Morbidity & Mortality conference, and journal club.
+The fellow attends the weekly Urology Imaging & Pathology Conference.
+Additionally, the fellow participates in the monthly Morbidity & Mortality Conference and Journal Club.
 Several weekly, biweekly and monthly integrated conferences are open for a fellow to attend in the areas of general surgery, radiology, oncology, pathology and so on.